Sealing and insulating ductwork

 Sealing existing ductwork or installing a new duct system in your

-Oregon home may be eligible for a Residential Energy Tax Credit or a cash payment through our SHOW Program.
+Oregon home may be eligible for a Residential Energy Tax Credit.

 New ductwork or newly-sealed ductwork must meet certain qualifications to earn a Residential Energy Tax Credit, valued at up to $250.